The Duas I Say When My Kids Are Sick

 “Oh Allah bless and bestow peace upon Sayyidina Muhammed, the guide to the path of religion.
 Oh Allah bless and bestow peace upon Sayyidina Muhammed, and through his rank, remove from me every illness, pain, ailment, and disease, and upon his family and companions.

 This next dua is the supplication of Prophet Ayub (A.S) when he was afflicted with leprosy for many years.
-He said this dua and Allah SWT cured him of his terrible disease - so imagine how powerful it will be for any illness.
+He said this dua and Allah SWT cured him of his terrible disease - so imagine how powerful it will be for any other illness.

 “Verily, distress has seized me, and You are the Most Merciful of all those who show mercy.”
 (Quran)